Maalot Educational Network | Evaluated Learning Experience

 Studies in the Book of Samuel I (REL241)

-Upon successful completion of the course, students will be able to: articulate an in-depth understanding of the major religious and historical elements of the Book of Samuel I and demonstrate general knowledge of the book from the perspective of relevant commentaries and Midrashic and Talmudic sources and increased proficiency in textual analysis.
+Upon successful completion of the course, students will be able to describe, in-depth, the major religious and historical elements of the Book of Samuel I from the perspective of relevant commentaries and Midrashic and Talmudic sources and independently prepare various texts using classic commentaries.

-Major topics covered in the course are: Elkana's pilgrimages to Shiloh; Chana and Penina; prayer; the birth of Samuel; Eli and his sons; Samuel as a prophet and leader; monarchy in Israel; Saul; mercy and cruelty: Agag and Nob; the relationship between David and Saul; David and Jonathan; major events in David's early career; Saul and the medium; and Saul's death.
-Methods of instruction include lecture, discussion, and Textual preparation.
+Major topics include Elkana's pilgrimages to Shiloh; Chana and Penina; prayer; the birth of Samuel; Eli and his sons; Samuel as a prophet and leader; monarchy in Israel; Saul; mercy and cruelty: Agag and Nob; the relationship between David and Saul; David and Jonathan; major events in David's early career; Saul and the medium; and Saul's death.
+Topics may vary.
+Methods of instruction include lecture, discussion, and textual preparation.